JujuAdams/Bulb/docs/21.0/Quick-Start.md

 ## How do I get a basic scene up and running?

-The following is a basic setup guide using a renderer without [groups](GML-Functions#bulbrendererwithgroupsambientcolour-mode-smooth-maxgroups-constructor) and using [dynamic](GML-Functions#bulbdynamicoccluderrenderer-constructor) rather than [static](GML-Functions#bulbstaticoccluderrenderer-constructor) occluders.
+The following is a basic setup guide using *dynamic* rather than *static* occluders.

 &nbsp;